awsdocs/AWS-Kinesis-Video-Documentation/doc_source/troubleshooting.md

 + The resolution of the frames matches the resolution specified in the Codec Private Data\.
 + The H\.264 profile and level of the encoded frames matches the profile and level specified in the Codec Private Data\.
 + The browser supports the profile/level combination\.
 Most current browsers support all profile and level combinations\.
-+ The time stamps are accurate and in the correct order, and no duplicate time stamps are being created\.
++ The timestamps are accurate and in the correct order, and no duplicate timestamps are being created\.
 + Your application is encoding the frame data using the H\.264 format\.